 In this blog, Matt Byatt FIStrucE and Vice President, describe his SME's experience in addressing the Climate Emergency.

 This one-day, online course offers an introduction to timber design to Eurocode 5.

 This one-day, in-person course is designed to give you knowledge and experience of being in court.
 You will be cross-examined by a practising barrister in a protected environment to improve your technique, so you can be confident if you are called to give evidence.

-This one-day, in-person course provides an overview of accounting principles and an explanation of accounting terminology.
-It also covers how three key financial documents are produced.
+This course provides an overview of accounting principles and an explanation of accounting terminology.
+It also covers how to understand key financial documents.